September 25, 2020

 Recently, the question of whether U.S. teachers should teach traditional or simplified Chinese script has become the subject of a heated and often politically-charged debate.

 Many older teachers and school administrators from Taiwan or Hong Kong argue passionately for continuing to teach traditional characters.
 They believe these characters possess great historical and cultural value.
 Many school officials, students and parents from Mainland China are equally passionate advocates for the teaching of simplified characters, however.
-These people argue that simplified characters are easier and that they’re a more practical choice given Mainland China’s increasing economic clout.
+These people argue that simplified characters are easier and more practical given Mainland China’s increasing economic clout.

 Unfortunately for those in the traditional Chinese camp, teaching simplified Chinese characters is becoming more common in the U.S.